AkiraKane/System-Puzzle-Insight/README.md

 Nignx is a web server that handles HTTP requests that come from the clients.
 Based on how you configure Nginx, it can directly provide the static connect back to the clients.
 Additionally, it can reverse proxy the requests to the WSGI (Gunicorn, Apache, etc) server to generate the dynamic content in the Flask web application to be delivered back to the user.

-Briefly underderstanding the usage of each components, next step is to run the containers and debug the errors.
+Briefly underderstanding the usage of each components, next step is to run the containers and debug the issues.

 ## 2.Degbuggig the whole Architecture